wurstscript/WurstScript/manual.md

 Wurst-modules are also more powerful than vJass modules.
 They allow overriding and can declare abstract functions.

+# Eclipse Plugin

+Installation: You can find information on how to install the plugin at the [Wurst Homepage](http://peq.github.com/WurstScript/).

+## Usage

+1. Go to *File*-*New Project* and select *New Wurst Project*.
+Choose a name and press Finish.
+2. Add a new file named *wurst.dependencies*.
+Each line in this file points to a folder on which your project depends.
+	As every project depends on the standard library you have to add the path to *Wurstpack/wurstscript/lib* in your Wurstpack folder.
+3. Create a new file with the *.wurst* filename extension and an arbitrary name.
+You can now start writing your code.

+### Useful Features

+* Press *Ctrl*+*space* to open the auto complete assistant.
+* Hold down *Ctrl* and click on a function or variable to jump to the point where it was defined.

 # Optimizer

 The Wurstcompiler has a build-in scriptoptimizer which will, when enabled, optimize the Jass code in various ways.